timsinashok/floodnet_ugsrp-2023/Experiments/README.md

 # Experiments for Sensor Validation and Critical angle
 This folder has scripts which were used for experimets to validate the accuracy of the sensor and to get the critical angle associated with sensors.
+There